India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 Pushed to starvation

 Technical difficulties like this are blamed for pushing some of India's poorest into starvation.
-Jean Dreze, a Belgian-born economist who lives in Jharkhand, says he's counted a dozen such deaths in recent months.
+Jean Dreze, a Belgian-born economist who lives in Jharkhand, says he has counted a dozen such deaths in recent months.
 He provided NPR with a detailed list of their names and circumstances surrounding their deaths.

 "I would actually prefer to call these destitution deaths, because they're all cases of people who went hungry for days, who would have survived if they had had some resources," Dreze says.
 "See, this is the unfortunate thing: that the most vulnerable people are those who are also more likely to be excluded by this system."